EddyEjembi/GenerativeCaptionApp/README.md

-# Social Media Image Captioning Client
+# Social Media Image Captioning App

 Welcome to the Social Media Image Captioning Client repository.
 This client interacts with the Social Media Image Captioning API to provide a user-friendly interface for uploading images and receiving creative captions.